photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Now open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.

+Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
+You may change it on the [account settings page](../user-guide/settings/account.md), or using the `photoprism passwd` command in a terminal.
+Enabling [public mode](config-options.md) will disable authentication.

 !!! hint ""
     If you can't connect, try starting the server without `-d`.
 This keeps it in the foreground and shows log messages for troubleshooting.
 You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).